 The causes of fibromyalgia are unknown but it is believed by the doctors that it is a combination of genetic and environmental factors, half the risk attributed to each possible cause.
 The condition seems to run in some families and the environmental factors are probably psychological stress, trauma and specific types of infection.
 There aren’t specific lab tests to diagnose fibromyalgia.

 Medical Marijuana showed itself being a great symptom relief for patients who suffer from fibromyalgia.
-A study from 2011 analyzed 28 patients with fibromyalgia that smoked cannabis and 28 patients with fibromyalgia who didn’t, comparing the patterns and benefits that marijuana brought them.
+An NCBI study from 2011 analyzed 28 patients with fibromyalgia that smoked cannabis and 28 patients with fibromyalgia who didn’t, comparing the patterns and benefits that marijuana brought them.
 All the information was recorded on a questionnaire to see the benefits of cannabis in various symptoms using standard 100-mm visual analog scales (VAS).
 Both groups of patients were asked to complete the Fibromyalgia Impact Questionnaire (FIQ), the Pittsburgh Sleep Quality Index (PSQI) and the Short Form 36 Health Survey (SF-36).

 The results were positive, after 2 hours of using cannabis the VAS score showed significant reduction of pain and stiffness, the patients were more relaxed, feeling more sleepy and a feeling of well-being and the mental health component summary score were higher in SF-36 with people that used cannabis against the ones who didn’t.
 Authors reported, “Patients used cannabis not only to alleviate pain but for almost all the symptoms associated with FM and no one reported worsening of symptoms following the cannabis use”.